runceel/ReactiveProperty/MkDocs/docs/features/ReactivePropertySlim.md

 - Provides a Value property.
 - Provides a ForceNotify method.

-And ReactivePropertySlim is hight performance.
+And ReactivePropertySlim is high performance.

 This class can use like same as ReactiveProperty.